uwplse/simple-servlet/README.md

 ## Usage notes

 * Both `SessionAttributes` and `RequestAttributes` contain a special static field: `$INSTANCE`.
 This field can be used to represent attributes that are global for the lifetime of the application and request respectively.

+* The driver function contains two special methods, `SimpleServletKillRequest` and `SimpleServletKillSession` which correspond to the end of the request handling and the servlet lifetime respectively.
+Analysis can recognize these methods to kill any facts stored in the two `$INSTANCE` fields mentioned above.

 * Portions of the specification that are not properly modeled throw a new instance of `UnsupportedModelException`.
 Analyses can detect the presence of this constructor to signal an error or issue a warning (or silently continue).

 # Specification Variables